SamLeeBYU/BYUTrafficCitations/README.md

-# BYU Traffic Citations Research: How Parking Demand Changes with Response to Environmental Factors
+# BYU Traffic Citations Research: How Parking Demand Changes in Response to Environmental Factors

 ## Introduction